gregbkr/serverless-aws-ci/README.md

 - Optional: create a certificate for this API e.g.: `*.api.demo.cloudlabs.link`
 - You can create a new serverless template with : `serverless create --template aws-nodejs`

-- First create the IAM user with:
+- First create the infra with cloudformation: Codebuild project & IAM role
 ```
 cd cloudformation
 nano main.yml <-- edit with your needs